geut/hyperbee-live-stream/README.md

 #### `hyperbeeLiveStream.version: number (R)`

-Returns the top version readed
+Returns the last matched version readed

 #### `hyperbeeLiveStream.on('synced', version) => void`

 Emitted when the stream is synced with the last version in the database

-*   `version: number` Last match version readed
+*   `version: number`

 ## Issues